terascope/teraslice/docs/api.md

 #### GET /txt/nodes

-returns a textual graph of all children of node_masters
+returns a textual graph of all node_masters

 parameter options:

 - fields [String]

 The fields parameter is a string that consists of several words, these words will be used to override the default values and only return the values specified